mayankbaluni/Ad-Genius-POC/README.md

 You must have a Google Gemini API key to run this application.

-1. Get your API key from [Google AI Studio](https://makersuite.google.com/app/apikey).
+1. Get your API key from Google gemini
 2. Create a file named `.env` in the root of the project.
 3. Add your API key to the `.env` file: